Engineering for People Design Challenge

 Aligned with UNESCO’s call for greater complexity in engineering education, the Design Challenge uses project-based learning to immerse students in real-world contexts within a safe environment.
 Students work collaboratively to propose sustainable solutions addressing engineering issues within a specific geographic context, enabling them to develop crucial skills, including collaborative problem-solving, ethical decision-making, cultural sensitivity, and community engagement.

-This year, we are delighted to be partnering with Makers Valley in South Africa.
+This year, we are delighted to be partnering with Makers Valley Partnership in South Africa.
 Register your interest here!

 Part of the curriculum